plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 We published a blog post on April 8th 2020 and it got the attention of Hacker News with more than 50,000 people reading the post in the few days after being published.

 The post was titled "[Why you should stop using Google Analytics on your website](https://plausible.io/blog/remove-google-analytics)".
-You can pretty much say that one single blog post [changed the traction of our startup](https://plausible.io/blog/blog-post-changed-my-startup).
+You can pretty much say that one single blog post changed the traction of our startup.

+Here's the traffic to that single blog post in April 2020:

 ![The traffic to our stop using Google Analytics post](/uploads/one-post-traction.png)

-Obviously since then we've put a lot of effort into improving the product, the infrastructure and several other blog posts have helped us along the way, but we wouldn't be where we are today without that first standout post.
+Obviously since then we've put a lot of effort into improving our product, the infrastructure and several other blog posts have helped us along the way, but we wouldn't be where we are today without that first standout post.

+Read more about these early days and the steps we took then in "[how one blog post changed the traction for my startup](https://plausible.io/blog/blog-post-changed-my-startup)".

 ## We don't waste any time obsessing over investors

 Unlike the more common startup story, we're entirely self-funded and bootstrapped.
 The two of us, as co-founders, completely own Plausible Analytics.
 We haven't taken anyone's money so we are fully in control of where we take Plausible next.

-Last year, we went several months without any salaries while living from personal savings.
+Last year, we went several months without any salaries living from personal savings while trying to grow Plausible.
 It was tough and we were down more than $50,000 in savings between us.
 Now that we're sustainable, we can pay our bills and our salaries directly from Plausible's revenue.
 It feels great.

 I worked at a venture-funded startup before Plausible.
 Some things are different when you're bootstrapping.